Rukmini Devi Arundale: Revivalism

-Schools based on the Montessori method were first started in India, when Dr George Arundale invited Dr Maria Montessori to start courses in the 'Besant Theosophical High School' in 1939, and later also established, the 'Besant Arundale Senior Secondary School', The College of Fine Arts, The Besant Theosophical High School, The Maria Montessori School for Children, The Craft Education and Research Centre and the U V Swaminatha Iyer Library, within the Kalakshetra campus.
+Schools based on the Montessori method were first started in India, when Dr George Arundale invited Dr Maria Montessori to start courses in the 'Besant Theosophical High School' in 1939, and later also established, the 'Besant Arundale Senior Secondary School', The College of Fine Arts, The Besant Theosophical High School, The Maria Montessori School for Children, The Craft Education and Research Centre and the U. V. Swaminatha Iyer Library, within the Kalakshetra campus.

+She also introduced a trend by inducing persons like Kamala Rani to learn nattuvangam for conducting recitals.
+Nattuvanars who guarded their own turf, were not given to teaching Devadasis Nattuvangam, which was a separate discipline of recitation of rhythmic syllables along with playing the cymbals.
+Yet another trend ushered in by her, in a female oriented Bharat Natam tradition, was introducing the male dancer in his own right.
+Exceptional gurus like Muthukumar Pillai who danced with his sister Kannamba and famous Thiruvarur Gyanam or even guru Kuppaiya Pillai performed in female disguise, which Krishna Iyer, also did.

 Later years

 Rukmini Devi was nominated as a member of the Indian Parliament's Council of States (the Rajya Sabha) in April 1952 and re-nominated in 1956.
 She was the first Indian woman to be nominated in Rajya Sabha.
 Keenly interested in animal welfare, she was associated with various humanitarian organisations, and as a member of the Rajya Sabha, was instrumental for the legislation for the Prevention of Cruelty to Animals Act and for later setting up of the Animal Welfare Board of India, under her chairmanship in 1962.
 She remained on the board until her demise in 1986.

 She did much work to promote vegetarianism in the country.
 She was vice-president of International Vegetarian Union for 31 years from 1955, until her death.

-In 1977, Morarji Desai offered to nominate her for the post of President of India, which she turned down.
+In 1977, Morarji Desai offered to nominate her for the post of President of India twice, which she turned down.
 In 1978, 'Kalamkari Centre' (pencraft) was set up at Kalakshetra to revitalise the ancient Indian craft of textile printing.
 On encouragement from Kamaladevi Chattopadhyay, she encouraged natural dyeing and weaving at Kalakshetra.
 She died on 24 February 1986 in Chennai.